developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/api/index.md

 ------

 ### SoftScanTrigger
-The SoftScanTrigger API command can be used to start, stop or toggle the soft scan trigger.
+The SoftScanTrigger API command can be used to start, stop or toggle a software scanning trigger.

 ####FUNCTION PROTOTYPE